edgedb/easy-edgedb/chapter2/index.md

 {true}
 ```

-So what if you want to make sure that you won't get an error with an index number that might be too high?
-Here you can use `like` or `ilike` with an empty parameter, because it will just give an empty set: `{}` instead of an error. `like` and `ilike` are safer than indexing if there is a chance of having data that is too short in a property.
-There is a small lesson to be had here:

-- "no data" in Edgedb is shown as an empty set: `{}`
-- `""` (an empty string) is actually data.

-Keeping that in mind helps you understand the behaviour between the two.

-Did you notice in that previous select query, we used `#` to add a comment?
+Let's end the chapter with a quick note.
+Did you notice one of the queries used `#` to add a comment?
 Comments in EdgeDB are simple: anything to the right of `#` on a line gets ignored.

 So this: